 Stamina is the magic combo of energy and strength that keeps you physically capable of moving for longer periods of time.
 Having higher stamina means you’ll be able to move more while using less energy.

 Endurance is necessary for almost any kind of physical activity, from a short run to an intense HIIT workout — even a romp between the sheets.

 Increased stamina will help you push yourself during workouts, get more done without feeling tired, and, dare we say, actually enjoy being active in all aspects of your life.

+There are lots of ways to build up your stamina, and it’s not only about hoofing it to the gym.
 Ready to start working on that endurance?
 Stick it out, and we promise you’ll see results.
 Here are 10 science-backed tips for increasing stamina.

 When you’re feeling tired, you’re more likely to think, “I need to lay down,” rather than, “I need to get up and move my body.”
 But consistent exercise is a really important part of improving stamina and giving you a much-needed energy boost.